-In 2018, Passover and the Spring Feasts begin on the night of April 1.
-On the Hebrew calendar, the Feasts always occur during the month of Nisan.
+The Spring Feasts begin with Passover during the Hebrew month of Nisan.
+On the Hebrew calendar, the Feasts always begin during the month of Nisan.
 But “Nisan” is a Babylonian name adopted well after the original command to observe Passover.
 In looking at the Hebrew name of the month, I found it was actually much more – more than a name or even a month.
 It’s a season, a designation, a process – the understanding of which brought all new revelation about the significance of the Spring Feasts.

 Nisan – The Month of the Abib

 The name of the month is first mentioned in Exodus 13:4 when Yehovah refers to it by its Hebrew name, “Aviv” (printed “Abib” in our English Bibles).
 This is one of only two months called by its Hebrew name in the Bible.
 It is mentioned in four verses in our Bibles: three in Exodus and one in Deuteronomy – all having to do with keeping Passover.
 (In the Hebrew texts it actually appears in six verses.)

 Exodus 12:2 tells us, “You are to begin the calendar with this month, it will be the first month of the year for you.”
 Since Abib is the first month of the year, Abib 1 is New Year’s Day, and every Abib 14 is Passover (Nisan 14).
 Then Abib 15-21 is the Feast of Unleavened Bread.
 During that same week is the Feast of Firstfruits, in which the first sheaf of barley is brought to the priest, who waves it before Yehovah as an offering of Firstfruits.